MCP Servers

 Connect GitHub via MCP

-Create a skill that launches the GitHub MCP server, wire up authentication, activate, and verify with a test query.
+Create a skill that launches the GitHub MCP server, wire up authentication, and verify the bot transitions into it on a real request.

 Reference